Mealman1551/ADC-build-repo/readme.md

 ### Overview

-This repository contains the **Nukita** files required to compile an EXE package from scratch.
+This repository contains the **Nuitka** files required to compile an EXE package from scratch.
 It is designed for users who want to build the software manually without relying on precompiled setups and/or precompiled executables.

 **Please Note:**
 - This repository does not include the EXE files or precompiled setups.
 It is solely intended for compiling the software from scratch using the following resources: